Why Positive Thinking Isn’t Enough to Reach Your Goals

 - Emotional regulation

-Each of these takes practice, repetition, and exposure to real situations—not just intention or optimism.
+All of these require practice, repetition, and experience in real-world situations—not just good intentions or optimism.

 5. Environment Design

-Your environment is one of the strongest forces shaping your behavior.
-It drives what you do almost automatically.
+Your environment is one of the most powerful influences on your behavior.
+It shapes what you do, often without you realizing it.

 This includes: